mbaumer/us_hep_funding/docs/_states/FL.md

 <a name="FL-03"></a>
 [Back to top](#top)
 ## FL-03 -- Rep. Ted Yoho (R)
+### Committees
+Ted Yoho is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $7,639,000.00 in SC HEP grants.